When the IRS Challenges Your S-Corp Salary

 The financial consequences of an IRS reclassification are straightforward to calculate and painful to pay.

 Accuracy-related penalty.
 20% of the underpayment under IRC Section 6662.
-This applies when the IRS determines there was a substantial understatement of income tax.
+This applies when the IRS finds a substantial understatement of income tax — defined as an understatement exceeding the greater of 10% of the tax required to be shown or $5,000.

 Interest.
 Calculated from the original due date of the return.
-IRS interest rates are published quarterly and compound daily.
+Under IRC Section 6621, the underpayment rate for non-corporate taxpayers is the federal short-term rate plus 3 percentage points, set quarterly and compounded daily; it was 6% for the second quarter of 2026.
 The longer ago the tax year in question, the more interest you owe.

 The total.
-Average assessment per examined return is approximately $17,726 (TIGTA 2021-30-042, based on FY 2016–2018 employment-tax workstream data).
-But that's an average.
-If you've been underpaying for multiple years, each year gets examined independently.
+The IRS Employment Tax workstream that handles this issue has realized average results of roughly $17,726 per return (TIGTA 2021-30-042, FY 2016–2018).
+But that's an average — and a single tax year's average at that.
+If you've been underpaying for multiple years, each year is examined independently, and the bill multiplies.
 Watson's reclassification applied to multiple tax years.

 How to prepare before the IRS asks